nicoriff/ORMi/README.md

     List<Processor> processors = await helper.QueryAsync<Processor>().ToList();
 ```

-If you don´t want to define your model classes the you can also get the result in a `List<dynamic>`
+If you don't want to define your model classes the you can also get the result in a `List<dynamic>`

 ```C#
 var devices = helper.Query("SELECT * FROM Win32_PnPEntity");